Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Pathomorphology.
-In the dermis or hypoderma there is a compact, sometimes fibrous capsule, cartilaginous tissue, in the hyaline-basophilic stroma of which lie typical cartilaginous cells with large, sometimes polymorphic nuclei, or binuclear containing glycogen in its cytoplasm.
+In the dermis or hypodermis there is compact, sometimes in a fibrous capsule, cartilaginous tissue, in the hyaline-basophilic stroma of which lie typical cartilaginous cells with large, sometimes polymorphic nuclei, or binuclear, containing glycogen in their cytoplasm.

-Histogenetically, in almost all cases, chondromas can originate from embryonic cells of cartilaginous rudiments, from exostoses or appear as a result of chondroid metaplasia of pluripotent mesenchymal cells.
+Histogenetically, in almost all cases, chondromas can originate from germ cells of cartilaginous rudiments, from exostoses, or appear as a result of chondroid metaplasia of pluripotent mesenchymal cells.

 Osteomas of the skin, or cutaneous osteosis.
 Ossification of the skin can be primary and secondary.
-To the first belongs the so-called multiple osteoma of the scalp, described by N. Tritsch et al. (1965), and the face.
+The first type includes the so-called multiple bone osteoma of the scalp, described by H. Tritsch et al. (1965), and of the face.

-Secondary ossification, or bone metaplasia of the skin, is the process of converting the connective tissue of the dermis into bone as a result of chronic productive inflammation in the scars and scleroderma, as well as dystrophic changes in it.
+Secondary ossification, or bone metaplasia of the skin, is the process of transformation of the connective tissue of the dermis into bone as a result of chronic productive inflammation in scars and scleroderma, as well as dystrophic changes in it.

 What do need to examine?